UBC-CS/cpsc330-2021W2/README.md

 # UBC CPSC 330: Applied Machine Learning (2021W2)

-## Watch out for 👀 (last updated: 20/01/22)
+## Watch out for 👀 (last updated: 25/01/22)

 Keep an eye on this paragraph at the top of the readme file, I will try to keep it up to date with urgent to-dos and important things.

-Please watch the following videos before next class on Tuesday: [5.1](https://youtu.be/xx9HlmzORRk), [5.2](https://youtu.be/G2IXbVzKlt8).
+Please watch the following videos before next class on Thursday: [6.1](https://youtu.be/to2mukSyvLk), [6.2](https://youtu.be/hteVvLwrWZ4).

-There is still time to complete the anonymous [restaurant survey on Qualtrics](https://ubc.ca1.qualtrics.com/jfe/form/SV_cBdllW9tZsif7xk).

-HW2 is out and due next Monday, January 24th at 11:59 PM.
-From HW2, you will be *allowed* to work and submit in pairs!
+HW3 is out and due next Wednesday, February 2nd at 11:59 PM.
+You are allowed to work and submit in pairs.
 Allowed = not mandatory, it is up to your preference.
 It may be a bit challenging to find a partner remotely, so here is a Piazza post to help your search: https://piazza.com/class/ky0j51i4ud64t5?cid=5

+Students who were moved to the course from the waitlist **after January 14th** can submit the syllabus quiz **by this Friday, January 28th.** Here is the link to the quiz: https://canvas.ubc.ca/courses/83420/quizzes/453912

 ## Introduction